 - 5 Bonus: A possible multi-platform Whatsapp support system

 WhatsApp Pay for Small Businesses:

 In a bid to completely take over the online payments for businesses in the country, WhatsApp has launched the beta version of Whatsapp Pay for businesses and individuals to carry out payments in the country.

 WhatsApp is working closely with banks, NPCI Government officials, and other payment service providers to support its digital payments forum.

 RBI requires payments data to be stored locally.
 Therefore, WhatsApp is already working with third-party auditors to make the mandate happen.
 WhatsApp is approaching banks like Axis, ICICI, HDFC, and SBI to offer them their payment services.

 When will the app officially roll out WhatsApp pay to the public?

-Since WhatsApp is working on creating provisions to store payments data in the country, the official rollout will be halted till August/September.
+Since WhatsApp is creating provisions to store payment data in the country, the official rollout will be halted until August/September.
 This is due to the third-party audit technical requirements taking time to complete the actions.

 ” With a billion mobiles, lowest data costs, highest mobile data consumption, the average age of 29 and almost 400 million users, the future of WhatsApp is obviously in India,” – Niti Aayog CEO Amitabh Kant.